Ocarinaoftime/Wii-Shop-EC-Log-Dumper/README.md

 This is a script to dump the EC Log from the Wii Shop Channel to a text file.<br>
 *Only useful when debugging on real hardware, as you can access the EC Log on Dolphin through OSReport (see https://wiibrew.org/wiki/Accessing_Wii_Shop_Channel_from_PC)*
 ## How to use
+**Note, you might have to use Apache or Nginx as a reverse proxy so that your Wii can connect**
 * In a terminal/cmd window, do `git clone https://github.com/Ocarinaoftime/Wii-Shop-EC-Log-Dumper.git`
 * `cd` into `Wii-Shop-EC-Log-Dumper`
 * Make sure you have NodeJS installed and have expressjs installed